SyN-69/The-Beginning/README.md

 ### 📜 Change Log

-**31-05-2025**
+**01-06-2025**
-- Added "People I Admire in Academia" section with initials only, grouped into Professors, Peers, and Project Collaborators
+- Removed Professors section from "People I Admire in Academia"
 - Improved "What I Do" section with cleaner formatting and added self-research & gaming habits
 - Included contact info (email only) for outreach